The Ultimate Rotorua Itinerary: 3-Days of Culture, Volcanos and More

 Option 2: Waimangu Volcanic Valley

-For the second half of the day, visit the Waimangu Volcanic Valley.
+For the second half of the day, consider visiting the Waimangu Volcanic Valley.
 For this park, you get to walk 2.5 miles (4 kilometers) through a valley with geothermic formations.
 The interesting thing about this park is that the whole valley was formed in 1886 due to the volcanic eruption of Mount Tarawera.
 It continues to be monitored today and you can learn about all the different formations along the way, such as Frying Pan Lake, the largest hot spring in the world.

 While much less concentrated in its geothermal displays than the Wai-O-Tapu Thermal Wonderland or the Orakei Korako Geothermal Park in Taupo, it goes through beautiful landscapes with far fewer crowds.
 The experience includes a shuttle bus ride back to the visitor center so you only have to walk in one direction down the valley.
 There are also a few shuttle bus stops along the route so you can always end your tour short and return to the visitor center before the very end of the trail.